 Let the side of the cube be a units.

-DF, AG and CE are body diagonals each of length a units.
+DF, AG and CE are body diagonals each of length a030_016 units.

-The triangle is an equilateral triangle of side a units.
+therefore The triangle is an equilateral triangle of side a030_016 units.

 Hence, option 1.